-You can use the Real-Time overview to test if Google records a visit on your webiste.
-You or a friend should visit your site while not logged in and see if Real-Time records your visit.
+You can use the Realtime overview to test if Google records a visit on your website.
+You or a friend should visit your site while not logged in and see if Realtime records your visit.

 After you’re able to verify that you’re being tracked within your Realtime reports, the No Hits notification should get resolved by clicking on Check again.